ZcashCommunityGrants/arboretum-notes/AllArboristCallNotes/Arborist Call 30-Notes.md

 ### Zebrad Updates - 1.
 DNS Seeder

-Conrado 03:51 -  "So lately we were working on making Zebra work as a lightwalletd backend, its mostly done.
-There is one issue that we are investigating some test failure that only happens in CI which is annoying, but we investigate it hopefully its not a bug its just a CI issue but other than that we test it with some wallets like nighthawk and zecwallet so that's good, we're glad that we have finished that chunk of work."
+Conrado 03:51 -  "So lately we were working on making Zebra work as a lightwalletd backend, it's mostly done.
+There is one issue that we are investigating some test failure that only happens in CI which is annoying, but we investigate it hopefully it's not a bug its just a CI issue but other than that we test it with some wallets like Nighthawk and Zecwallet so that's good, we're glad that we have finished that chunk of work."

 04:39 "Something else which happened I mentioned on the last Arborist Call, I was testing our DNS seeder and it was behaving weirdly, it was seeming to be offline.
 It was a bunch of issues which together had presented this problem.
 The first issue that was happening, there were a bunch of Flux nodes, that is a fork of Zcash and the number increased a lot recently, I think to 8000 nodes and our DNS seeder was not enforcing a minimum protocol version"